pschatzmann/ESP32-A2DP/README.md

 If you are using a current version of ESP IDF, you will receive compile errors like `'ESP_BT_SCAN_MODE_CONNECTABLE_DISCOVERABLE' was not declared in this scope`.
 To use the new API you can uncomment `#define CURRENT_ESP_IDF` in `src/BluetoothA2DPCommon.h`

-## Architecture / Dependencies

-The current code is purely dependent on the ESP-IDF (which is also provided by the Arduino ESP32 core).
-There are no other dependencies and this includes the Arduino API!

-This restriction limits the provided examples.
-Please have a look at the [audio-tools](https://github.com/pschatzmann/arduino-audio-tools) project: There I demonstrate e.g. how to connect different microphones, use SD cards and different Audio File Formats.

 ## Change History